emmanickel/emergingTechnologies/Activity4/orgResponseStrategy.md

 ## Installation of smart sensors and analysis of data obtained

-The use of smart sensors connected via the Agricultural IoT to gather weather and soil data has significant potential to change the current system of manual data collection at RegenTech.
+The emerging practice of using smart sensors connected via the Agricultural IoT to gather weather and soil data poses a significant threat to the current system of manual data collection at RegenTech.

 RegenTech should trial the use of smart sensors by offering a subsidised trial package to existing clients who choose to particpate in the program.
 All required equipment should then be purchased for participating clients.
 A small team of personnel from RegenTech should undertake a single day training session to learn the installation and setup process of the smart sensor system.
 This team should then install trial sensor probes and configure software for appropriate data analysis.
 The participating clients must undertake a short online course offered by RegenTech (see the third practice outlined in this report) which explains how to operate and manage their new 'smart farm'.
 After the 1 year trial period, feedback from all clients engaged in the trial and the RegenTech staff involved should be obtained.